shreyaspatil1008/zombieapocalypse/README.md

 #### Input

-dimensions of the area (N)
+1. Dimensions of the area (N)

-the initial position of the zombie
+2. The initial position of the zombie

-a list of positions of poor creatures
+3. A list of positions of poor creatures

-and a list of moves zombies will make to produce an output that shows:
+4. A list of moves zombies will make to produce an output that shows:

 #### Output:

-the number of points scored by the zombies
+1. The number of points scored by the zombies

-the final position of the zombies
+2. The final position of the zombies